User Guide

 That would be great!
 If that day comes, this transitional app will have served its purpose.

 In reality though, even in the US — where Open Banking is most mature — many regional banks and international accounts still can’t sync automatically.
 More importantly, a growing number of users simply don’t want to grant any financial app access to their accounts.
-For those people, fully local AI bookkeeping — where data never leaves the device — will always be the right choice.
+For those people, fully On-Device AI bookkeeping — where data never leaves the device — will always be the right choice.

 Other apps support automatic receipt import.
 Why don't you?